A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Validating Framework via Drebin Dataset

 \subsection{Training Classifiers}

-\textbf{Classifiers.} In order to validate the defense framework, we use and compare five classifiers for the defender: (\textbf{i}) the basic DNN with no effort made to defend against adversarial examples; (\textbf{ii}) hardened DNN incorporating adversarial training with known manipulation set (dubbed Adversarial Training), which manifests Principle 2 (i.e., norm-based grey-box attacks can be bounded by the worst-case white-box attack) and Principle 5 (i.e., min-max adversarial training); (\textbf{iii}) hardened DNN incorporating adversarial training for regularization (dubbed Adversarial Regularization) because the defender may not know anything about the manipulation set, which is true in the case of the AICS'2019 challenge; (\textbf{iv}) DAE-based classifier incorporating Principle 6 (i.e., semantics-preserving representations); (\textbf{v}) classifier hardened by both Adversarial Training and DAE (dubbed AT+DAE); (\textbf{v}) ensemble of AT+DAE classifiers in the random subspace (manifesting Principle 3).
-Note that we do not consider Principle 1 (i.e., knowing your enemy) because we will elaborate attacks in the next subsection.
-Since the feature representation is binary, we cannot consider Principle 2 (i.e., binarization) either.
+\textbf{Classifiers.} In order to validate the defense framework, we use and compare five classifiers: (\textbf{i}) the basic DNN with no effort made to defend adversarial examples; (\textbf{ii}) hardened DNN incorporating adversarial training with known manipulation set (dubbed Adversarial Training), which manifests Principle 2 (grey-box attacks can be bounded by the worst-case white-box attack) and Principle 5 (min-max adversarial training); (\textbf{iii}) hardened DNN incorporating adversarial regularization because the defender may know nothing about the manipulation set, which is true in the case of AICS'2019 Challenge (dubbed Adversarial Regularization); (\textbf{iv}) Denoising Auto-Encoder (DAE) based-classifier, which manifests Principle 6 (semantics-preserving representations); (\textbf{v}) classifier hardened by both Adversarial Training and DAE (dubbed AT+DAE); (\textbf{vi}) ensemble of AT+DAE classifiers in the random subspace (manifesting Principle 3, dubbed Ensemble AT+DAE).
+For Principle 1 (i.e., knowing your enemy), we will simulate attacks in the next subsection.
+Since we use binary feature vector, Principle 2 (binarization) is not applicable.

-\textbf{Hyper-parameters Setting.} We use DNNs with two fully-connected hidden layers (each layer having neurons 160) and the ReLU activation function.
+\textbf{Hyper-parameters Setting.} We use DNNs with two fully-connected hidden layers (each layer having 160 neurons) with ReLU activation function.
 All classifiers are optimized by using Adam with epochs 150, mini-batch size 128, and learning rate 0.001.
 For Adversarial Training, the inner maximization is optimized by using Adam with learning rate 0.02 and iteration steps $T = 100$ to search adversarial examples as many as possible.
-For Adversarial Regularization, we set the learning rate as 0.01 for Adam and conduct preliminary experiments to tune the maximum iteration steps $T$.
-Finally, the $T$ is set as $60$ in Adversarial Regularization.
+For Adversarial Regularization, we set the learning rate as 0.01 for Adam and conduct preliminary experiments to tune a proper iteration step $T$.
+Finally, we set $T=60$.
 We use an ensemble of 5 base classifiers.
 Our preliminary experiments suggest us to learn base classifiers from the entire training set and the entire feature set.
 Unless with special mentioning, all classifiers that require to solve the inner maximization are trained without random starting points so as to ease the analysis (i.e., $K=0$).